-Strong research ecosystems on the rise
+Research-intensive ecosystems on the rise

 Regions beyond the hotspots are gaining in importance

-Frontrunner software, weak consumer sentiment hits food & eCommerce
+Software leads the way, weak consumer sentiment hits food & eCommerce

-The decline in start-ups can be seen in almost all sectors, with the weak consumer climate affecting the food and eCommerce sectors in particular.
+The decline in new start-ups can be seen in almost all sectors, with the weak consumer climate affecting the food and eCommerce sectors in particular.
 In contrast, the software sector is up 21% compared to 2022 – companies and customers are apparently hoping for digitalization boosts and efficiency gains here.
 The strong increase in the energy sector is also remarkable; despite a complex and highly regulated market, start-ups are bringing new momentum to the energy transition.

 Magdalena Oehl (Deputy Chairwoman of the Startup Association):